Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: RESULTS

 Having introduced the main problem and ideas, we now briefly describe the model.
 Consider a surface in 2D and a set of points on it.
 Specifically, we denote a set of \source s\text{} and \sink s \text{}as $f^+$ and $f^-$, respectively.
 These contain the reference points where people enter and exit the transportation network.
 By defining $f = f^+ - f^-$, mass conservation can be enforced with the constraint $\int f dx = 0$.
 The two main quantities of interest are denoted with $\mu(x,t)$, the transport density (or conductivity), and $u(x,t)$ the transport potential.
 The former can be seen as a quantity proportional to the size of a network edge, while the latter determines the fluxes traveling along them.
 The dynamical equations in this continuous setting are

-Equation (1) determines the spatial balance of the flux, defined as $q = \mu\nabla u$; Eq.
-(2) enforces optimal solutions; Eq.
-(3) is the initial condition.
+Equation (1) determines the spatial balance of the flux, assumed to be governed by the Fick-Poiseuille flux as $q=-\mu\nabla u$; \Cref{eq:dynamics-continuous2} enforces optimal solutions, and represents the \pp {} dynamics in the continuous domain; \Cref{eq:dynamics-continuous3} is the initial condition.
 The parameter $\beta$ captures different optimization mechanisms: $\beta<1$ enforces congested transportation, $\beta=1$ is the shortest path-like and $\beta>1$ is branched transportation.
 In \Cref{fig:problem-setup-rome}f\textendash h we show examples of different optimal configurations, with $\beta=1$, $\beta=1.5$ and $\beta=2.0$.
 Here, we consider the cases $1<\beta\leq 2$, where the approximate support of the conductivity $\mu$ displays a network-like structure.
-A numerical solution for this system is obtained by a discretization in space and time, and the equilibrium solution is a pair $(\mu^*,u^*)$, that minimizes the functional
+Under the lenses of a network, the conductivities can be viewed as the traffic capacities on the edges, hence \Cref{eq:dynamics-continuous3} defines how the initial traffic capacities are distributed along the network, while Eq. \Cref{eq:dynamics-continuous2} describes how these capacities evolve in response to the fluxes.
+As time evolves (i.e., $\lim_{t \rightarrow \infty}$), the equilibrium solution pair $(\mu^*,u^*)$ is reached.
+In \cite{facca2020numerical, facca2020branch} the authors show that under certain assumptions, this equilibrium solution is a minimizer of the functional